msoap/shell2http/README.md

         -shell="shell"  : shell for execute command, "" - without shell
-        -cache=NNN      : caching command out for NNN seconds -one-thread     : run each shell command in one thread -version
+        -cache=NNN      : caching command out for NNN seconds -one-thread     : run each shell command in one thread -include-stderr : also returns output written to stderr (default is stdout only) -version
         -help